Maturity Laddering

 Advantages of Maturity Laddering

-**Reduces Interest Rate Risk:** Since you hold bonds with different durations, your portfolio is less sensitive to rate hikes than a long-term bond portfolio. **Manages Reinvestment Risk:** You never have to reinvest your entire portfolio at a time when rates are historically low.
-You invest a small portion each year at whatever the prevailing rate is, smoothing out your average yield over time. **Liquidity:** A portion of your portfolio matures regularly (e.g., annually), giving you access to cash without having to sell bonds in the secondary market, potentially at a loss. **Predictable Income:** You know exactly when principal will be returned and can plan for cash needs.
+Reduces Interest Rate Risk: Since you hold bonds with different durations, your total portfolio is significantly less sensitive to sudden rate hikes than a concentrated long-term bond portfolio.
+If the market crashes, only a portion of your ladder is impacted at its deepest level.
+Manages Reinvestment Risk: You never have to worry about reinvesting your entire life savings at a time when interest rates are at historic lows.
+You invest a small, disciplined portion each year at whatever the prevailing rate is, which effectively "averages" your yield over time.
+Regular Liquidity: A portion of your portfolio matures regularly (e.g., annually), giving you access to large amounts of cash without having to sell bonds in the secondary market, which could result in a loss if rates have recently risen.
+Predictable Income: You know exactly when your principal will be returned and can plan for major life events or cash needs without stress.

 Disadvantages of Maturity Laddering